carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 ```

 This Package contains some metadata fields specific to the verison, such as
-releaseNotes and a valuesSchema, which shows what configurable properties for
+releaseNotes and a valuesSchema.
+The valuesSchema shows what configurable properties
-the version.
+exist for the version.
+This will help when users want to install this package and want
+to know what can be configured.

 The other main component of this CR is the template section.
 This
 section uses an App template to inform kapp-controller of the actions required